smyleeface/LambdaSharpTool/Docs/DeploymentFile.md

 ## Functions

 The `Functions` section may contain zero or more function definitions.
 Each definition corresponds to a .NET Core project that is compiled and uploaded for deployment.
-The published Lambda functions are prefixed with `{{DevEnv}}-{{Deployment}}.` to uniquely distinguish them from other published functions.
+The published Lambda functions are prefixed with `{{Tier}}-{{Deployment}}.` to uniquely distinguish them from other published functions.

 ```yaml
 Name: String